How do I become an officially certified ACT therapist?

 Is that all there is to it?

 No!
-There are many ways to strengthen your ACT skills, including (to name a few things): books, peer consultation groups, formal academic training, the ACBS Annual World Conference, and therapy DVD’s.
+There are many ways to strengthen your ACT skills, including (to name a few things): books, peer consultation groups, formal academic training, participation in a Chapter or SIG, the ACBS Annual World Conference, and therapy DVD’s.
 You can find lots of information about these resources in our website’s training section.

 This page, for example, gives a great list of resources.